House show: Production

 With the advent of WWE Network, WWE has televised portions of what are otherwise house shows as hour-long specials on the service, such as Starrcade—an event that shares the name with the flagship pay-per-view of the now-defunct WCW (whose assets were acquired by WWE), and The Shield's Final Chapter—a special which featured Dean Ambrose's final WWE appearance with his stable The Shield before his departure from the promotion.

+Since 2020 and especially since WWE became a subsidiary of TKO Group Holdings in 2023, WWE has been gradually cutting back on house shows to focus on television tapings.
+While initially done out of necessity due to the COVID-19 pandemic, WWE's decision had more to do with cutting expenses as house shows don't make the company a lot of money, as well as to improve the work–life balance of its performers.
+One negative aspect is that ticket prices for its televised events has skyrocketed to make up some of the lost revenue from scaling back on house shows as well as increased demand for said tickets without house shows as an option.
+The reduction of house shows also eliminates many smaller markets who can't support a television taping from hosting any WWE events, forcing fans in those areas to drive a considerable distance to attend a TV taping.

-Starting in March 2023, All Elite Wrestling will launch its house shows under the "House Rules" brand.
+Starting in March 2023, All Elite Wrestling launched a series of house shows under the "House Rules" brand.